objcio/articles/2014-07-08 AppKit for UIKit Developers.md

         // ...
     }];

-In order to influence the duration and the timing function used, we have to set these values on the animation context:
+In order to influence the duration and the timing function, we have to set these values on the animation context:

     [NSAnimationContext runAnimationGroup:^(NSAnimationContext *context){
         context.duration = 1;